Felipe López (basketball)

 Luis Felipe López (born December 19, 1974) is a Dominican former professional basketball player.
-He starred as a high school player and for the St. John's Red Storm in college basketball.
+He starred as a high school player at Rice High School and for the St. John's Red Storm in college basketball.
 López played for four seasons in the National Basketball Association (NBA).
 He has played for teams in a half dozen countries, as well as in the Continental Basketball Association (CBA) in the U.S. Most recently, he has been a broadcaster with Spanish-language networks.
 His life story was the subject of an ESPN 30 for 30 documentary entitled The Dominican Dream.

 Early life

 López's father, who played amateur baseball in the Dominican Republic, and his family immigrated to the U.S. when he was 14.
 López played high school basketball at Rice High School in New York City, where he followed New York high school player Dean Meminger in becoming one of the most highly touted recruits in U.S. high school history.
 The guard made many All-American lists in 1994, earning Player of the Year honors from Gatorade, USA Today, Parade, and many others.